Business plan guide

 Although the executive summary is the first section of the plan, it is a good idea to write it last – after the other parts of the plan have been finalized.

 In this section of your business plan, you will describe what your business is about – its products and/or services – and your plans for the business.
 This section usually includes:

 - What you have to offer

 - What market you want to target

-Remember that the person reading the plan may not understand your business and its products and services as well as you do; so, try to avoid using complicated terms.
-It's also a good idea to get someone who is not involved in the business to read this section of your plan to make sure that anyone can understand it.
+Remember that the person reading the plan may not understand your business and its products and services as well as you do, so try to avoid using complicated terms.
+It is also a good idea to get someone who is not involved in the business to read this section of your plan to make sure that anyone can understand it.

 Some of the things you should explain in your plan include:

 - Is it a new business venture, a purchase of an existing business or the expansion of an existing business?

 - The industry sector your business is in

 - The uniqueness of your product or service